Hap-Map/HapMap/reports/week6-report.md

 Current issues to be addressed are:
 - Location listeners are not being triggered in latest commits
 - Widgets are missing accessibility tags for screen-readers
+- Unit tests fail in CI due to missing API key

 ## Next Steps
+We plan on finishing the essential features and pages of the application for the upcoming beta release.
+Specifically, this would include a working navigation page and working navigation along a route.
+This includes tasks like getting and updating directions, styling the page, adding haptic touch, and including text-to-speech for announcements.
+We will also continue to add tests and work on getting them to run in CI.

+During our project meeting, we plan on oing progress checks.
+Then, we will move onto identifying key tasks that still need to be completed and setting deadlines for when each should be done.
+A third topic to consider is how to record the demo for the beta release.

 # Team Contributions